theupdateframework/pep-on-pypi-with-tuf/README.rst

 In this simple but effective manner, PyPI is able to capture a consistent snapshot of all projects and the associated metadata at a given time.
-The next subsection will explicate the implementation details of this idea.
+The next subsection explicates the implementation details of this idea.

 This PEP does not prohibit using advanced file systems or tools to produce consistent snapshots (such solutions are mentioned in the Appendix).
 There are